 - Apply your styling products with your head upright to have more control on the application, and then flip your head upside down and scrunch to encourage curl formation in your curly hair

 - Don’t touch your curly hair whilst it's drying.
-This will help create a ‘cast’ around your curls, a slightly crunchy layer that prevents the development of frizz.
+This will help create a ‘gel cast’ around your curls, a slightly crunchy layer that prevents the development of frizz.
 No need to worry about the crunchiness, once your hair is fully dry you only need to gently scrunch it to break the cast and reveal soft, bouncy hair.

 - Use a pick brush at your roots to encourage volume in your curly hair

 - Try layering multiple styling products to achieve the best results.
 For example, rake a light gel like our Curl Defining Styling Soufflé all through your curls.
 Then glide over just a little bit of In-Shower Style Fixer on your lengths, to increase hold and make the definition last longer.

 - Don’t forget a leave-in conditioner.
 Curly hair tends to be dry, and a leave-in is the best way to ensure moisture stays locked in for longer.
 Apply this before your styler of choice.

 - You can either diffuse or air dry depending on if you’re looking for a more voluminous style or more defined curls.

 Protecting Curly Hair in Between Washes

 If you want to make sure your curls last until the next wash, it is very important to protect them when you sleep.
 To keep your curly hair from rubbing and pulling on your pillowcase, we recommend using a loose bonnet.
 Make sure to choose the bonnet size based on your curly hair length, as if you pick one that is too short the curls may shrink overnight and look very wonky in the morning.